Lead Hazard Reduction Program

 1

 First step is to apply at Neighborly, our online application portal!
-If you need help finishing your application, our eligibility specialist can answer questions or help you apply on the phone, over email, or in person.
-When reviewing your application we will conduct additional documentation.
+If you need help finishing your application, our eligibility specialist can help on the phone, over email, or in person.
+When reviewing your application we will collect additional information needed for the program, such as identification (drivers license or state ID) and income documentation (bank statements or paystubs).
+Applicants must meet all requirements.

 2